 Teaching wasn’t only hard, it was frustrating, infuriating, and at times completely ridiculous.

 Over the course of my time in the classroom, tutoring students, organizing curriculum, and planning to-do lists for students to follow, the truth of why teaching can be “the hardest job in the world” was slowly revealed.
 It is not that the effort put into activities and lessons is necessarily hard or that working with children is hard, it is that doing these things with humans who have no say so in the matter created an emotionally challenging and mentally frustrating situation.

 Imagine you were told every day when to get up, when to read, when to focus, when to use the toilet, when to eat, when to play, when to apologize, when to socialize, and when to rest.
 Imagine not being able to listen to your inner voice, your internal clock and then were punished or fussed at because you couldn’t keep up or weren’t following directions.
 How long would you last?
 How long could you keep it together?

 This is why teaching is hard.

 Teachers are being asked to work with humans who are forced (compulsory education) to be there.
 Humans who are not even fully developed are being expected to willingly participate in a system that most adults would bail on after a week.
 Sure there are many children who follow along with minimal or limited complaints, but there are enough who don’t, or who honestly for many reasons just can’t, and therein lies the difficulty.

-Add to this that teachers feel the same weight of force: regulations and rules, paperwork, and guidelines, not enough supplies, red-tape, and burned out co-workers.
-The demands are round the clock even when the school bell signals an end to the day.
+Add to this that teachers feel the same weight of this force: regulations and rules, paperwork, restrictive guidelines, not enough supplies, red-tape, and co-worker burnout.
+The demands are ’round the clock even when the school bell signals an end to the day.
 There is no rest for a dedicated teacher.